LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 When the :ref:`optimize <flag_optimize>` flag is turned on, the Logtalk compiler performs *inlining* of predicate calls whenever possible.
-This includes calls to built-in predicates such as ``once/1``, ``ignore/1``, and ``phrase/2-3`` but also calls to Prolog predicates that are either built-in, foreign, or defined in a module (including ``user``).
+This includes calls to built-in methods such as :ref:`methods_once_1`, :ref:`methods_ignore_1`, :ref:`methods_phrase_2`, and :ref:`methods_phrase_3` but also calls to Prolog predicates that are either built-in, foreign, or defined in a module (including ``user``).
 Inlining notably allows wrapping module or foreign predicates using an object without introducing any overhead.
 In the specific case of the :ref:`execution-context predicates <predicates_context>`, calls are inlined independently of the ``optimize`` flag value.